theStonedSage/bro2bro-chat-app/README.md

 ## Available Scripts

+In the project directory go to the client folder by `cd client` and server folder by `cd server` and do `npm install` to get the node modules.

-In the project directory, you can run:
+inside `client` you can run

 ### `npm start`